 WWU Summer Design Abroad

-During August and September 2015, fourteen students from Western Washington University's Design Department traveled through Germany and Switzerland.
+During August and September 2017, fifteen students from Western Washington University's Design Department traveled through Germany and Switzerland.
 For three weeks, we studied international art and design movements and historical events while experiencing local culture.

 MEET THE DESIGNERS

 Throughout the trip, students journaled, sketched, and photographed their experiences.